gabrielelanaro/mango/README.md

 Mango-ml is a machine learning framework designed for fast experimentation.

-Mango provides a set of interfaces and guidelines to build and maintain machine learning models, including support for logging and keeping track of parameters between runs.
+Mango provides a set of interfaces and guidelines to build and maintain machine learning models, including support for advanced logging and keeping track of parameters between runs.

 # Quick start